ikepgh/AmiTwitter/trunk/README.txt

 REQUIREMENTS
 -----------

-OS3/MorphOS: MUI, URLtext.mcc, BetterString.mcc, HTMLtext.mcc (included in Libs/mui directory),
+OS3/MorphOS: MUI, URLtext.mcc, BetterString.mcc, HTMLtext.mcc, TheBar.mcc,
-TheBar.mcc, libiconv.ixlibary (included in Libs directory), ixemul/ixnet libraries, working TCP stack, gif/png/jpg/bmp datatypes, OpenURL (optional)
+libiconv.ixlibary (included in Libs directory), ixemul.library, ixnet.library,
+working TCP stack, gif/png/jpg/bmp datatypes, OpenURL (optional)

-OS4/AROS: Unknown at this time
+OS4/AROS: Unknown at this time...Please note:  the OS 3.x version crashes on OS 4.x...

 USAGE
 -----

 Have an established Twitter account, Enter your Twitter account username/password in the 'Settings' window, be connected to the internet.
 Additionally, it can be started from the commandline for a more verbose output (should you desire...).
-Check the FAQ menu item if you run into issues first...
+Check the FAQ menu item first if you run into issues...

 VERSION HISTORY
 ---------------
-0.23 - Beta 1 Release - Fast Links button prefs can now be saved; Users controls are now tabbed; added Users/Show - can search by User Name and it will display the last Tweet by that User (whether you are following them or not) 0.22 - Major implementations: Blocking/Unblocking; Receive/Stop receiving SMS messages; ability to update your profile;
+0.23 - Beta 1 Release - Users controls are now tabbed; added Users/Show - can search by User Name and it will display the last Tweet by that User (whether you are following them or not); fixed minor display bug (missing </small> tag) 0.22 - Major implementations: Blocking/Unblocking; Receive/Stop receiving SMS messages; ability to update your profile;
 view Tweets that you have marked as Favorites, also can view users currently being Blocked by you (via User ID) 0.21 - Can now Follow and Unfollow Users via Screen Name!